MasonDill/UWMP/README.md

 6. Questions such as bio, name, and email will be used to get in contact with any matches you form, and better get to know people

 ## Intentions
--This program seeks to help all incoming students during the transition to the college environment.
+* This program seeks to help all incoming students during the transition to the college environment.
 Transitioning to college is a big challenge for freshmen every year
-    -Sometimes just having a mentor to guide them through the first few months can make all the difference in making them feel comfortable in their new environment
+    * Sometimes just having a mentor to guide them through the first few months can make all the difference in making them feel comfortable in their new environment
--The goal of this program is to pair incoming freshmen with volunteer upperclassmen who will act as guides for first year students
+* The goal of this program is to pair incoming freshmen with volunteer upperclassmen who will act as guides for first year students
-    -Incoming first year students will answer a series of personality questions, beginning with broad questions and narrowing down to specific interests and passions that they hope to explore during their time at Pitt
+    * Incoming first year students will answer a series of personality questions, beginning with broad questions and narrowing down to specific interests and passions that they hope to explore during their time at Pitt
-    -The database will allow the student to choose traits and qualities that they hope to find in a mentor, such as their academic school, class schedule, and extracurricular interests
+    * The database will allow the student to choose traits and qualities that they hope to find in a mentor, such as their academic school, class schedule, and extracurricular interests
-    -The database will use these responses to find a sufficient personality match and initiate communication between the students and their mentors
+    * The database will use these responses to find a sufficient personality match and initiate communication between the students and their mentors

 ## Changes
--Initially we were hoping to match people based on personal short answer responses.
+* Initially we were hoping to match people based on personal short answer responses.
 We quickly realized that this would be a burden on both the matching process and our coding team.
 To solve this, we substituted these short answer questions for multiple choice and linear scale ones
--We decided that adding a short bio at the end would suffice for short answer questions and wouldn’t overburden the matching process
+* We decided that adding a short bio at the end would suffice for short answer questions and wouldn’t overburden the matching process
--We also decided that instead of overwhelming mentors with numerous mentees, we would instead limit each mentor to a maximum of 3 mentees.
+* We also decided that instead of overwhelming mentors with numerous mentees, we would instead limit each mentor to a maximum of 3 mentees.
 This allows mentors to focus on a few students instead of dividing their attention between many mentees

 ## Bootstrap Copyright Information